roman-gravit/typescript/README.md

                                   For overloaded functions, this will be the return type of the last signature; see Inferring Within Conditional Types.

 - **InstanceType<Type>** [TS 2.8] : Constructs a type consisting of the instance type of a constructor function in Type.

+### Decorators

+Decorators provide a way to add both annotations and a meta-programming syntax for class declarations and members.

+To enable experimental support for decorators, you must enable the experimentalDecorators compiler option either on the command line or in your tsconfig.json.

+A Decorator is a special kind of declaration that can be attached to:

+ - class declaration

+ - method

+ - accessor

+ - property

+ - parameter

+Decorators use the form @expression, where expression must evaluate to a function that will be called at runtime with information about the decorated declaration.

+For example, given the decorator @sealed we might write the sealed function as follows:

+    ```
+    function sealed(target) {
+        // do something with 'target' ...
+    }

+    ```